Anujkumar960/Gadget-Galaxy/README.md

-# GADGET GALAXY BOOTSTRAP PROJECT UNIT-3
+# BOOTSTRAP AND FIGMA PROJECT UNIT-3
 Greetings and welcome to our WEB204 Construct Week Project!
 Our team of five members collaborated over the course of five days to bring this project to life, comprising two distinct parts.

 ## Part 1: Gadget-Galaxy(E-Commerce Website for Electronic Device.)